andrewthecoolest/chipwhisperer-rp2040patch/README.md

 # ChipWhisperer RP2040 Target

-An extension to the ChipWhisperer platform that adds the **Raspberry Pi RP2040** as a target: a bare-metal HAL, OpenOCD config for flashing, and example capture notebooks.
+An extension to the ChipWhisperer platform that adds the **Raspberry Pi RP2040** as a target: a bare-metal HAL, OpenOCD config for flashing, and example capture notebook.
 Includes a side-by-side comparison against the ATXmega128A4U.

 ## What's here